 My home-made spray made light work of my dirty worktops.
 Here you can see the before and after shots:

-Sparkling clean, and germ free without any trace of chemicals!
+Sparkling clean, and germ free without any trace of harsh chemicals!
 When you use the spray (or any other vinegar based homemade cleaning products) then you do get a smell of vinegar, but that completely disappears once dry, and you’re left with a very light and pleasant scent of the essential oils.

 If you have any tough spots of grime, or dried in food then I find a light sprinkling of bicarbonate of soda, followed by a spray of your vinegar solution and a good rub helps remove the dirt.
 If it’s particularly dried on or hard to shift try spraying it with a liberal amount of vinegar and leaving it to soak for 10 minutes before wiping.